-- observable.
-It is specified by finding a budget constraint line that has the same slope as M(0,0) but is tangent to the new indifference curve. - 5.
-M (1,1) represents the minimum expenditure required to reach the solid indifference curve $U(X^0; \theta^1)$ given the price vector P^1 and this occurs at bundle X^2 ; this is the budget constraint at both the new prices and new preferences and is the final observable point.

-X^1 and X^3 are not observable in real life but this is not a problem since all that is needed for the construction of TCLIs is the ratios of minimum expenditures.
-The two indifference curves in Figure 3.1 do not actually cross. $U(X^\circ;\theta^\circ)$ exists in the initial period only.
-When preferences change the new indifference curve $U(X^\circ;\theta^1)$ replaces it.
+5. M (1,1) represents the minimum expenditure required to reach the solid indifference curve U(X0;θ1) given the price vector P1 and this occurs at bundle X2; this is the budget constraint at both the new prices and new preferences and is the final observable point.
+X1 and X3 are not observable in real life but this is not a problem since all that is needed for the construction of TCLIs is the ratios of minimum expenditures.
+The two indifference curves in Figure 3.1 do not actually cross.
+U(X°;θ°) exists in the initial period only.
+When preferences change the new indifference curve U(X°;θ1) replaces it.
 The two are only showed together to explain the MSB approach to calculating the TCLIs.

-In this study we will focus on two TCLIs: TCLI(O) and TCLI(1) and their geometric mean.
+In this study we will focus on two TCLIs: TCLI(O) and TCLI(I) and their geometric mean.
 TCLI(O) is defined as "the compensating variation required to maintain the original level of utility given the base period parameter vector θ° as the price vector changes from the base period (P°) to the current period (P1)" (Basmann et al. 1988, p.88), i.e. assuming preferences remain constant.
-Similarly TCLI(1) is 'the compensating variation required to maintain the original level of utility given the current parameter vector θ^{1} as the price vector changes from the base period (P°) to the current period (P1)" (Basmann et al. 1988, p.88), i.e., assuming changes in preferences do occur.
+Similarly TCLI(I) is 'the compensating variation required to maintain the original level of utility given the current parameter vector θ^{1} as the price vector changes from the base period (P°) to the current period (P1)" (Basmann et al. 1988, p.88), i.e., assuming changes in preferences do occur.
 Thus

-$$TCLI(O) = M(0,1) / M(0,0)$$ (3.12)
+$$TCLI(O) = M(0,l) / M(0,0)$$ (3.12)